-18 This question refers to activities carried out to increase the awareness of the IHR with stakeholders including with Ministries and partners.
-19 i.e. used at least monthly 20 "Active" means that the website is regularly reviewed and updated, with timely information.
+This question refers to activities carried out to increase the awareness of the IHR with stakeholders including with Ministries and partners.

+20 &quot;Active" means that the website is regularly reviewed and updated, with timely information.

-Core Capacity 3 Surveillance 21 Component 3.1 Indicator based 22 surveillance 23 (also referred to as structured surveillance, surveillance or surveillance for defined conditions) Indicator 3.1.1 Indicator-based surveillance includes an early warning 24 function for the early detection of a public health event
+Core Capacity 3 Surveillance Component 3.1 Indicator based surveillance (also referred to as structured surveillance, routine surveillance or surveillance for defined conditions) Indicator 3.1.1 Indicator-based surveillance includes an early warning function for the early detection of a public health event

-- 3.1.1.1 Is there a list of priority diseases25, conditions and case definitions for surveillance? - 3.1.1.2 Is there a specific unit(s) designated for surveillance of public health risks? - 3.1.1.3 Are surveillance data on epidemic prone and priority diseases analysed at least weekly at national and sub-national levels? - 3.1.1.4 Have baseline estimates, trends, and thresholds for alert and action been defined for the community /primary response level for priority diseases/events? - 3.1.1.5 Is there timely26 reporting from at least 80% of all reporting units? - 3.1.1.6 Are deviations or values exceeding thresholds detected and used for action at the primary public health response level27? - 3.1.1.7 Has regular28 feedback29 of surveillance results been disseminated to all levels and other relevant stakeholders? - 3.1.1.8 Have evaluations of the early warning function of the indicator based surveillance been carried out and country experiences, findings, lessons learnt shared with the global community?
+- 3.1.1.1 Is there a list of priority diseases, conditions and case definitions for surveillance? - 3.1.1.2 Is there a specific unit(s) designated for surveillance of public health risks? - 3.1.1.3 Are surveillance data on epidemic prone and priority diseases analysed at least weekly at national and sub-national levels? - 3.1.1.4 Have baseline estimates, trends, and thresholds for alert and action been defined for the community /primary response level for priority diseases/events? - 3.1.1.5 Is there timely reporting from at least 80% of all reporting units? - 3.1.1.6 Are deviations or values exceeding thresholds detected and used for action at the primary public health response level? - 3.1.1.7 Has regular feedback of surveillance results been disseminated to all levels and other relevant stakeholders? - 3.1.1.8a Have evaluations of the early warning function of the indicator based surveillance been carried out? - 3.1.1.8b Have country experiences, findings, lessons learnt on indicator based surveillance been shared with the global community?

-Component 3.2 Event-Based Surveillance 30 Indicator 3.2.1 Event-Based Surveillance is established and functioning
+Component 3.2 Event-Based Surveillance Indicator 3.2.1 Event-Based Surveillance is established and functioning

-- 3.2.1.1 Has a unit(s) responsible for event-based surveillance31 been identified? - 3.2.1.2 Are country SOPs and/or guidelines for event based surveillance32 available? - 3.2.1.3 Have SOPs and guidelines for event capture, reporting, confirmation, verification, assessment and notification been implemented, reviewed and updated as needed? - 3.2.1.4 Have information sources33 for public health events34 and risks been identified?
+- 3.2.1.1 Has a unit(s) responsible for event-based surveillance been identified? - 3.2.1.2 Are country SOPs and/or guidelines for event based surveillance available? - 3.2.1.3 Have SOPs and guidelines for event capture, reporting, confirmation, verification, assessment and notification been implemented? - 3.2.1.4 Have information sources for public health events and risks been identified?